XPO Logistics, Inc. (NYSE:XPO) Holdings Lowered by Cambridge Investment Research Advisors Inc.

-Cambridge Investment Research Advisors Inc. trimmed its stake in shares of XPO Logistics, Inc. (NYSE:XPO) by 0.8% during the third quarter, according to its most recent filing with the Securities and Exchange Commission.
+Cambridge Investment Research Advisors Inc. reduced its holdings in XPO Logistics, Inc. (NYSE:XPO) by 0.8% during the third quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
 The institutional investor owned 19,171 shares of the transportation company’s stock after selling 162 shares during the quarter.
-Cambridge Investment Research Advisors Inc.’s holdings in XPO Logistics were worth $1,526,000 as of its most recent filing with the Securities and Exchange Commission.
+Cambridge Investment Research Advisors Inc.’s holdings in XPO Logistics were worth $1,526,000 at the end of the most recent quarter.

 XPO stock opened at $75.50 on Tuesday.
 The company has a quick ratio of 1.01, a current ratio of 1.01 and a debt-to-equity ratio of 3.46.
 The company has a market capitalization of $8.66 billion, a price-to-earnings ratio of 26.77, a P/E/G ratio of 1.55 and a beta of 2.08.
 XPO Logistics, Inc. has a 12 month low of $63.24 and a 12 month high of $90.78.
 The firm has a 50 day moving average of $77.43 and a two-hundred day moving average of $94.39.